Bayesian Lesion Estimation with a Structured Spike-and-Slab Prior

 The remainder of this article is organized as follows.
-In Section 2, we formulate a Bayesian spatial spike-and-slab regression model with approximate posterior sampling via a Bayesian bootstrap procedure, where samples are obtained from a variational approximation using dynamic posterior exploration.
-In Section~3, we then assess the quality of our method, called BLESS, estimated via variational inference, approximate posterior sampling, and Gibbs sampling, compared to other mass-univariate and Bayesian approaches via simulation studies.
-The results from the UK Biobank application are given in Section~4.
+In Section 2, we formulate a Bayesian spatial spike-and-slab regression model with approximate posterior sampling via a Bayesian bootstrap procedure.
+We then assess the quality of our method, called BLESS, via simulation studies in Section~3 and give the results from the UK Biobank application in Section~4.
 We conclude the paper with a discussion in Section 5 and provide further details on the variational distributions as well as more simulation study results in the supplementary material.
 Additionally, we make all code publicly available on Github \footnote{\url{https://github.com/annamenacher/BLESS}}.